Adid-gh/simple-calculator/README.md

 # simple-calculator
-A simple calculator app that performs basic arithmetic operations (addition, subtraction, multiplication, division).
-Built with python, it handles user input and includes basic error handling.
+A simple calculator program that performs basic arithmetic operations

+    1. addition
+    2. subtraction
+    3. multiplication
+    4. division

+ This program built with python.